hjiang895/Huffman-Coding/README.md

 The `src` directory a number of helper files that you will need to use. `FileIO.java` is an interface (ADT) for reading input and writing output, and `FileIOC.java` is an implementation of that interface.
 You will use this class for reading in the file you want to compress and for writing out the compressed file.
 I demonstrate how to use this class in the `Huff.java` file provided.

-In addition, the `src` directory contains well commented starter code for `Huff.java`.
-You might not use all this code, but it will help you read in a file character by character and write out to a binary file.
+In addition, the `src` directory contains well commented starter code for `Huff.java` and `HuffTree.java`.
+The instructions here are mostly included in these two files.

 The `samples` directory contains a few test files that you can use to test your code.
 I highly recommend starting with `mississippi.txt`.